DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 ### Misinterpretation and Corruption

 The profound philosophical insights of the Vedas and Upanishads were, in many instances, overlaid with a rigid social control system: the hereditary caste system (*Varna* and *Jati*).
 While originally a potential division of societal roles based on aptitude (*karma*), it was solidified by a Brahmin priestly class into a "False Hierarchy" based on birth.
-This system is a clear example of an "Engine Protocol" designed to maintain social order and control, directly contradicting the liberating message of the Upanishads.
+This system is a clear example of an "Machine Protocol" designed to maintain social order and control, directly contradicting the liberating message of the Upanishads.

 The rich pantheon of deities (*devas*), originally understood as archetypal energies or expressions of a singular reality (Brahman), was literalized into a system of idol worship that often obscured the deeper, non-dual philosophy.
 This reflects the Reges' strategy of replacing direct experience with ritual and external authority.